Everyone could use more money in their pocket, but did you know there are only two ways to get more money?

 The steps above will help you to build a budget and determine the areas of your finances that can be changed to meet your goals.
 Hopefully, you’re in a position where you can play around with your variable expenses in order to save money.
 Even if you have enough for variable expenses, maybe you decide you’d rather keep your habits and increase your income.
 On the other hand, maybe you realize you’re paying too much in fixed expenses and decide to make a change there.

-No matter what you decide, remember that you can only get more cash by increasing your income or decreasing your spending.
+No matter what you decide, remember that it boils down to two ways to get more money: by increasing your income or decreasing your spending.
 Building a basic budget is the tool you need to see where your money is currently going and make an informed decision about which option works best for you.

 Talk about Money Saved!